ringsd/everything-curl-cn/source/layout.md

 functions your platform provides, some of the source files or portions of the source files may contain code that is not used in your particular build.

-### lib/vtls
+## lib/vtls

-The VTLS sub section within libcurl is the home of all the TLS back-ends libcurl can be built to support.
-The "virtual" TLS internal API is a common API that is used within libcurl to access TLS and crypto functions without the main code knowing exactly which TLS library is used.
+The VTLS sub section within libcurl is the home of all the TLS backends libcurl can be built to support.
+The "virtual" TLS internal API is a backend agnostic API used internally to access TLS and crypto functions without the main code knowing which specific TLS library is used.
 This allows the person who builds libcurl to select from a wide variety TLS libraries to build with.

 We also maintain a [SSL comparison table](https://curl.se/docs/ssl-compared.html) on the website to aid users.

-- OpenSSL: the (by far) most popular TLS library.
+- AmiSSL: an OpenSSL fork made for AmigaOS (uses `openssl.c`)
+- BearSSL
-- BoringSSL: an OpenSSL fork maintained by Google.
-It will make libcurl disable a few features due to lacking some functionality in the library.
+- BoringSSL: an OpenSSL fork maintained by Google. (uses `openssl.c`)
+- GnuTLS
-- LibreSSL: an OpenSSL fork maintained by the OpenBSD team.
+- LibreSSL: an OpenSSL fork maintained by the OpenBSD team. (uses `openssl.c`)
-- NSS: a full-blown TLS library perhaps most known for being used by the Firefox web browser.
-This was the default TLS back-end for curl on Fedora and Redhat systems for a while in the past.
-- GnuTLS: a full-blown TLS library used by default by the Debian packaged curl.
-- mbedTLS: a TLS library targeted towards the embedded market.
-- wolfSSL: a TLS library targeted towards the embedded market.
+- mbedTLS
+- OpenSSL
-- MesaLink: a TLS library written in rust
+- rustls: a TLS library written in rust
 - Schannel: the native TLS library on Windows.
-- SecureTransport: the native TLS library on Mac OS X.
-- GSKit: the native TLS library on OS/400.
+- Secure Transport: the native TLS library on macOS
-- rustls: a TLS library written in rust
+- wolfSSL

-### src
+## src

 This directory holds the source code for the curl command-line tool.
 It is the same source code for all platforms that run the tool.